Esssentials

 4. The Thesis

-• The Thesis should be written in English.
+- The Thesis must be written in English.

-• Editorial aspect of the Thesis (such as font type, spacing, arrangement of footnotes and bibliography, etc.) should be prepared in accordance with guidelines given by the Supervisor.
+- Editorial aspects of the Thesis (e.g. font type, spacing, footnote and bibliography formatting) should be in accordance with the guidelines provided by the Supervisor.

 5. Submitting the Thesis